raphadesa/BlazorInputMask/README.md

 03-12-2023 : BREAKING CHANGE

-New event has been added: OnChange, which returns both value and the masked raw value.
+New event has been added: OnChanged, which returns both value and the masked raw value.

 So you don't need to use returnRawValue anymore.